stefanwebb/rag-from-scratch/README.md

 * `embed_wikipedia_chunks.ipynb` for how I chunk and embed Wikipedia.
 * `index_wikipedia_chunks.ipynb` for how I construct a FAISS index for retrieval.
 * `naive_rag_inference.ipynb` for an implementation of naive RAG.

 The naive RAG notebook is a demo that uses indexed chunks on the Wikipedia article for "Abraham Lincoln."
 After finishing the indexing notebook, I will update the RAG notebook to use all of Wikipedia.

-I have been able to generate embeddings for all of Wikipedia as well as run a naive RAG on test data.
+I have been able to generate embeddings for all of Wikipedia, build and search an embedding index, as well as run a naive RAG on test data.
 I am working on training and building the index successfully at the moment so I can run naive RAG on the full Wikipedia.

 ## Models
 * `Mistral 7B-instruct v0.3` in NF4 quantization for the frozen LLM.